Haroun-Azoulay/flutter_pictonary/README.md

 ## Commentary

-it's not perfect.
 I think I want to use thread for the timer because I have a small time lag between the drawer and the user.
 I have a little bug after winning because when I delete my room after the new party, all the players are drawers but it's my first project on mobile.

 ## Author